espocrm/documentation/docs/administration/workflows.md

 The Workflows tool is available in [Advanced Pack](https://www.espocrm.com/extensions/advanced-pack/).

 The Workflows tool automates your business processes in an easy way.
 You can access Workflows from Administration panel.
-To create a Workflow rule you need to define:
+To create a Workflow rule, you need to define:

-* Target Entity – what entity type the Workflow is applied to;
+* Target Entity – what entity type the rule is applied to;
-* Trigger Type – how the Workflow will be triggered;
+* Trigger Type – how the rule will be triggered;
-* Conditions – conditions need to be met to trigger the Workflow;
+* Conditions – conditions need to be met to trigger the rule;
-* Actions – what to do if the Workflow is triggered.
+* Actions – what to do if the rule is triggered.

 In this article: